 Many thousands of children and young people go through periods of mental ill health.
 When this happens to them, it can be impossible for them to make and keep friends, manage at school and feel good about themselves.
 It can be confusing for their parents and siblings.
 Many other children may not be diagnosed as having mental health problems but lack confidence and feel unhappy much of the time.

 If your child is having difficulties, try to pick a time when the house is quiet and you can spend some time listening to your child and how they feel.
 Take them seriously and offer help and support if you can.
 More rarely, a child may experience difficulties that are more severe or long lasting and their feelings or mood may be so extreme or upsetting that they need professional help.
 If they are self-harming, running away, experiencing eating difficulties or extreme behavioural issues then you need immediate support.
-Talk to your GP.
+Talk to your GP or school nurse.